odlgroup/odl/doc/source/guide/numpy_guide.rst

 Using ODL with NumPy and SciPy
 ##############################

-`NumPy <http://www.numpy.org/>`_ is the ubiquitous library for array computations in Python, and is used by almost all major numerical packages.
+`NumPy <http://www.numpy.org/>`_ is the traditional library for array computations in Python, and is still used by most major numerical packages.
 It provides optimized `Array objects <http://docs.scipy.org/doc/numpy/reference/arrays.html>`_ that allow efficient storage of large arrays.
 It also provides several optimized algorithms for many of the functions used in numerical programming, such as taking the cosine or adding two arrays.